mastercomfig/mastercomfig/docs/customization/launch_options.md

 DXLevel Launch options are very system dependent so you will only find the best one by testing it yourself.

-However, `#!c -dxlevel 95` is your best bet and works for most people.
+However, `-dxlevel 95` is your best bet and works for most people.

 ### Windows (recommended dxlevel)
 * **-dxlevel 95** : DirectX 9Ex